OrdnanceSurvey/GeoDataViz-Toolkit/Colours/README.md

 ![Colour palettes](https://raw.githubusercontent.com/OrdnanceSurvey/GeoDataViz-Toolkit/master/img/Colour-palettes-2.png)

+## ESRI Style File

+We have now added an ArcGIS Pro style or .stylx file to this repo which you can load into ArcGIS Pro to access all the colours from the palette.

 ## Using these colour palettes

 Which colours you use will be determined by what type of data you are visualising.
 Here is a guide to choosing the right palette: